Are You Sensitive To Magnetic Fields

 Do You Have Near Distance Sleep Sensitivity to Artificial Magnetic Fields?

-The best way to test near distance sleep sensitivity to magnetic fields is to remove all steel or any electric / electronic devices within one meter (3 feet) from your head when sleeping.
+The best way to test near distance sleep sensitivity to magnetic fields is to remove all steel or any electric/electronic devices within 1.2 meters (4 feet) from your head when sleeping.
 If you sleep on an innerspring mattress with steel frame, you'll need to temporarily sleep on an air mattress in a different location in the room, or a different room.
 See if you feel any different when sleeping on the air mattress versus the spring mattress.

-Do You Have Far Distance Sleep Sensitivity to Artificial Magnetic Fields?
+Do You Have Far Distance Sleep Sensitivity to Objects?

 This is more difficult to test, as this could be due to a variety of nonpowered or powered objects in your house.
 The way to tell if you're sensitive is to touch the object while looking at it.
 Since objects that are closest to your head when sleeping will have the most effect on your sleep, start with items in your bedroom.
 Then move to surrounding rooms.
 If you have an unusual reaction to a powered object when touching and looking at the object (e.g. an Internet modem), try turning it off.
 See if the reaction goes away.
 If it's a nonpowered object, try removing it from your house.
 See if you sleep better the next night.